-I was informed I need to trim my shrubs because they block the view.
+I received a letter saying I need to trim my shrubs because they block the view.
 Who can I talk to?

 What can I do about my neighbor’s tree branches hanging over onto my property?

-Questions regarding requests to trim shrubs because they are blocking the view should be directed to the Ferguson Township Public Works Department.
-You may contact the Public Works Department by calling (814) 238-4651 or by using the Contact Us form.
+You may contact the Township Engineer by calling (814) 238-4651 or by using the Contact Us form.

 When is Brush and Leaf Collection?

 Ferguson Township does not monitor or enforce boundaries for private trees.
 It’s a civil matter between neighbors.
 The Township suggests asking your neighbor if you may trip the tree branches or whether he or she would prefer to trim them.
 Most of the time, such concerns can be resolved by reaching out and talking it over.